deep-learning-indaba/Baobab/webapp/DESIGN.md

 ## Components

-- **Buttons:** Primary buttons use the Baobab Green to Blue gradient with white text.
+- **Buttons:** Primary buttons use the Baobab Green with white text.
 Ghost buttons use a 1px teal border.
 - **Inputs:** Clean, white fills with a subtle 1px border.
 On focus, the border transitions to Electric Blue with a soft outer glow.
 - **Chips/Tags:** Used for AI categories or skills.
 Use a low-opacity fill of the accent colors (e.g., 10% Blue fill with Blue text).
 - **Cards:** White background, subtle border, and soft elevation.
 Community cards should feature larger padding (32px), while data cards use 16px.